Connie (The Walking Dead)

-Connie is a fictional character in the comic book series The Walking Dead and the television series of the same name, where she is portrayed by Lauren Ridloff.
-In both universes, Connie is part of a small group of roaming survivors which is led by Magna, and is the first deaf character in The Walking Dead universe; the actress who plays her, Lauren Ridloff is deaf in real life.
+Connie is a fictional character in the comic book series The Walking Dead and on the television series of the same name, where she is portrayed by Lauren Ridloff.
+In both universes, Connie is part of a small group of roaming survivors who are led by Magna.
+She is the first deaf character in the Walking Dead universe, and the actress who plays her on the television series, Lauren Ridloff, is also deaf.

 Appearances

 Comic book series

 Connie is part of a group of survivors from Richmond who joins the Alexandria Safe-Zone two years after the fall of Negan and the Saviors.
 At the beginning of the apocalypse, Connie is one of many survivors who arrive at a nursing home near Washington D.C.
 As they moved through the east side of Washington, a massive herd of walkers that was being routed by Jesus and other residents of Alexandria took Magna's group by surprise, causing them to lose their trailer and other belongings, as well as one of its members.

 After being rescued and taken to Alexandria, Connie and her group were interviewed by Rick and Andrea in order to allow them to stay, and although at first they felt comfortable with the community they soon began to distrust the idyllic life they led.
 When Rick is absent in Alexandria, Connie and the group discover a prison.
 They find Negan, who tells them that Rick and his people are animals that torture him and begs them to release him, but Magna refused as she knew that Negan was lying.

 During the war against the Whisperers, like Magna, Connie was a very important member of the militia, helping them win the war against the Whisperers.